-Our free initial mortgage consultation can roughly last up to one hour.
+Our free initial mortgage consultation can roughly last up to 30 mins.
 As a skilled Mortgage Broker in Leeds, we can get you an Agreement in Principle within 24 hours after we have all the correct information.
 On average, a formal mortgage offer takes about three weeks.

 If you’re an employee, you will usually have to supply three pay slips to prove your income.
 If you are Self Employed in Leeds, it is typically the latest two years’ accounts.
 You will also need to provide proof of ID, address and three months’ bank statements.